selfagency/envkey-wp/README.md

-# envkey-wp
-## An unofficial package for using EnvKey with WordPress
+**An unofficial package for using EnvKey with WordPress**

-This is a work in progress and not presently intended for use in production environments.
+*This is a work in progress and not presently intended for use in production environments.*

 [EnvKey](https://envkey.com) is "a password manager for API keys, credentials, and config."

-Requires that you install [envkey-fetch](https://github.com/envkey/envkey-fetch) on your web server.
+1. Install [envkey-fetch](https://github.com/envkey/envkey-fetch) on your web server.
+2. Drop a `.env` file in your site's root path with your environment's `ENVKEY=key`.
+3. Edit the `settings.php` file to configure your settings.